 11. Prepare to say goodbye a lot

 By far the biggest roadblock to securing long-term romance on the road is the transient nature of the people on it.
 Give or take, most people barely stop in a spot for longer than a few days.
 That’s a pretty small window for meeting your life-partner.
 It’s not uncommon for people to connect and travel together for a while but even then there will come a point when you head east and they go west bringing any flourishing romance to a premature end.

 Of course, changing your travel plans is a possibility, but do so with extreme caution.
 So many times I’ve heard tales from people who have done exactly that on the back of a flush of romance and come to regret not seeing the sights they had planned on.
 If this is your once in a lifetime trip, think about changing course even more carefully.
 If the person you have met really is the one, perhaps you can reconnect a couple of cities, countries or continents later – you’ll be surprised how small the travel world can be if the circumstances require it.

-Prepare to settle if you’re after a sustainable holiday romance
+13. Prepare to settle if want a long-term relationship